reigenatk/go-torrent/README.md

 - `p2p` and `torrentfile` are the guts of the application that synchronizes all the pieces being downloaded, starts goroutines, etc.

 In terms of abstraction- `main` calls `DownloadToFile` (torrentfile.go) which calls `Download` (p2p.go) which starts a bunch of goroutines (one for each peer) of type `startPeer` (p2p.go), which calls `tryDownloadPiece` (p2p.go) which calls `SendRequest` (client.go) repeatedly.
 That's the method stack trace.
 Pretty layered but it was relatively important that we kept things well separated so it doesn't get confusing.

+We also use Go's `channels` feature to easily coordinate running goroutines.
+The key line of code is probably [here](https://github.com/reigenatk/go-torrent/blob/master/p2p/p2p.go#L128) where we synchronize all the results that are comming in from each goroutine, and put this in a while loop so it goes until all the pieces have finished downloading.

 ### Running